rradczewski/ymmv/_drafts/ftt-personal-retrospectives.md

 image_alt: "A stylish pen on top of a notebook next to a cup of coffee on a wooden table"
 excerpt: "Every year since 2014, I retreat over the Christmas holidays and hold a personal retrospective all by myself.
 Over the course of one or two days, I reflect on the past year and make New Year's resolutions, and actually ones that I was pretty successful following through with so far.
 And even if you only have a couple of hours to retreat, it's still a valuable exercise that I invite you to try for yourself - even though Christmas is only over right now."
 ---
 Every year since 2014, I retreat over the Christmas holidays and hold a personal retrospective all by myself.
-Over the course of one or two days, I reflect on the past year and make New Year's resolutions[^1], and actually ones that I was pretty successful following through with so far.
+Over the course of one or two days, I reflect on the past year and make New Year's resolutions[^1], and for once these are resolutions that I'm pretty successful following through with so far.
 And even if you only have a couple of hours to retreat, it's still a valuable exercise that I invite you to try for yourself - even though Christmas is only over right now.

-My inspiration to do this came from a conversation I must've had at [SoCraTes 2014](https://socrates-conference.de/).
-A fellow participant <TODO>WHO?</TODO> told us how they're running their yearly retrospective: They write their own apprenticeship diploma, reflecting on their past year from an imaginative mentor-perspective and offering advice for the year to come.
+My inspiration to do this came from a conversation I had at [SoCraTes 2014](https://socrates-conference.de/).
+[Martin Heider](https://twitter.com/martinheider) explained how he's doing his yearly retrospective to me: He crafts his own apprenticeship diploma, reflecting on his past year from an imaginative mentor-perspective and offering advice to him for the year to come.

 Back then I was less fond of writing prose, so instead of writing a letter to myself, I covered my couch table in [paper](https://www.ikea.com/us/en/catalog/products/80324072/) and started drawing a mind-map.
-Since then, I improved the format every year to the point that people got curious about my method, which is why I'm sharing it now.
-For obvious reasons, I won't share the results of my personal retrospectives, though.
+Since then, I improved the format every year.
+As it happens, people got curious about my method when they asked what I'm up for over Christmas, which is why I'm sharing it now.
+For obvious reasons, I won't share the results of my personal retrospectives, though 😛.

 # Context